shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

                                           // SMT in BIOS, also he/she needs to
                                           // apply LVI mitgation in enclave

-Note that SGX TCB = Platform CPU SVN + SGX SW PCE SVN
+Note: SGX TCB = Platform CPU HW/FW TCB + SGX PCE TCB.
 ```
-In addition, if verifier needs to provide a different quote verification policy
+If the verifier needs to provide a different quote verification policy
 beyond the policy enforced by the sgx_qv_verify_quote() API, the verifier can
 request sgx_qv_verify_quote() API to return supplemental data.
 The detailed
 supplemental data definition are described in above `Background` section.

-So we also propose to add SGX supplemental data into claims.
+So we also propose to add SGX supplemental data fields the the list of claims.

 [PR 3353](https://github.com/openenclave/openenclave/pull/3353) added SGX
 endorsements into SGX-specific claims, here we propose to use SGX supplemental